Recovery of surfaces and functions in high dimensions: sampling theory and links to neural networks: Parametric surface representation

-as the \emph{minimal trigonometric polynomial} of the surface $\mathcal S$.
-In other words, when $\psi$ is the minimal trigonometric polynomial of a surface $\mathcal S$, it does not have a factor that never vanishes on $[0,1)^n$ or only vanishes at some isolated points.
-Specifically, if a polynomial has a factor that never vanishes on $[0,1)^n$, one can remove this factor and obtain a polynomial with a smaller support.
+In other words, when $\psi$ is the minimal trigonometric polynomial of a surface $\mathcal S$, it does not have a factor with no zeros (i.e., never vanishes or vanishes only at isolated points on $[0,1)^n$).
+In particular, if a polynomial has a factor with no zeros in $[0,1)^n$, one can remove this factor and obtain a polynomial with a smaller bandwidth and with the same support set.
 Note from \eqref{comppoly} that the minimal trigonometric polynomial will correspond to $\mathcal{P}[\psi]$ being a polynomial with the minimal degree.

-We note that the support $\Lambda$ of the minimal polynomial of the surface $\mathcal S$ grows with the complexity of $\mathcal S$; a more oscillatory surface with a lot of details correspond to a high support minimal polynomial, while a simple and highly smooth surface correspond to a low support minimal polynomial.
+As mentioned at the beginning of this section, the bandwidth $\Lambda$ of the minimal polynomial of the surface $\mathcal S$ grows with the complexity of $\mathcal S$; a more oscillatory surface with a lot of details corresponds to a high bandwidth minimal polynomial, while a simple and highly smooth surface corresponds to a low bandwidth minimal polynomial.
 We hence consider $|\Lambda|$ as a \emph{complexity measure} of the surface.
-Furthermore, we note that the surface model can approximate an arbitrary closed surface with any degree of accuracy, as long as the support is large enough \cite{ongie}.
-See Fig. \ref{cxcurve} for an illustration in 3D.
+Furthermore, we note that the surface model can approximate an arbitrary closed surface with any degree of accuracy, as long as the bandwidth is large enough \cite{ongie}.
+One can refer to Fig.2 in \cite{ongie} for illustration in 2D and see Fig. \ref{cxcurve} for illustration in 3D.
+Here we illustrate this idea in 2D/3D for simplicity, but the approach is general for any dimensions.